-- Amounts specifically excluded from foreign trade income because of the small FSC limitation (the amount by which line 6f of Schedule B exceeds line 6e of Schedule B).
-(Enter the excess, if any, on line 7 of Schedule F.) - Investment type income.
-(Enter on lines 8 through 12 of Schedule F.) - Income from property that is subsidized, deemed in short supply, or destined for use in the United States.
-(Enter on lines 13 and 14 of Schedule F.) - Amounts from transactions that did not meet the foreign economic process requirements.
-(Enter on line 15 of Schedule F.) - Other income.
+• Amounts specifically excluded from foreign trade income because of the small FSC limitation (the amount by which line 6f of Schedule B exceeds line 6e of Schedule B).
+(Enter the excess, if any, on line 7 of Schedule F.)

+• Investment type income.
+(Enter on lines 8 through 12 of Schedule F.)

+• Income from property that is subsidized, deemed in short supply, or destined for use in the United States.
+(Enter on lines 13 and 14 of Schedule F.)

+• Amounts from transactions that did not meet the foreign economic process requirements.
+(Enter on line 15 of Schedule F.)

+• Other income.
 (Enter on line 16 of Schedule F.) For more details, see sections 924(f) and 927(a)(2) and (3).
 Line 9.
-Complete the dividend worksheet on page 11 to figure the total dividends to report on line 9.
-Attach a schedule similar to the worksheet on page 11 to Form 1120-FSC.
+Complete the dividend worksheet below to figure the total dividends to report on line 9.
+Attach a schedule similar to the worksheet below to Form 1120-FSC.

 Line 18.
 Enter the deductions allocated or apportioned to income on line 17.
 Attach to Form 1120-FSC a schedule listing each type of deduction.
 Show deductions related to cost of goods sold separately.
-See the instructions for Schedule A on page 8 before completing this line.
+See the instructions for

+Schedule A on page 8 before completing this line.